Live Queries in Qlik Sense

 Live Queries with no QVDs

-With LiveQuery you do not need to move data to QVDs in order use Qlik Sense.
-The service makes it possible to create queries from Qlik Sense without moving all the data in-memory, simplifying your architecture.
+With LiveQuery you do not need to move data to QVDs in order to use Qlik Sense.
+The service makes it possible to create queries from Qlik Sense without moving all the data in memory, simplifying your architecture.

 Seamless integration between live queries and in-memory